Craving something that’s a little sweeter than usual? Start sipping on the Maple Old Fashioned.

 - Fill the glass with ice and stir until well chilled (about 30 seconds).

-- Strain the mix into a rocks glass filled with large ice cubes.
-Garnish it with an orange peel twist.
+- Strain the mix into a rocks glass filled with a cocktail ice cube or two.
+Garnish it with an orange peel twist and serve.

 Nutrition